-Funko announced it will make Pop figures for the movie Major League.
+Funko announced it would make Pop figures for the movie Major League.
 For some strange reason, the figures lack the Cleveland Indians logo.
 Instead, the movie’s logo is plastered on the figures where Chief Wahoo should go.

 Making these figures without a connection to Major League Baseball robs them of their appeal.